Guide

 A Guide for Developing Countries on How to Understand and Adapt to the Global Minimum Tax

-This guide provides policy-makers in developing countries with a simple framework to understand the global minimum tax, how it may affect them, and how to adapt their domestic tax policy in response.
+This guide provides policy-makers in developing countries with a simple framework to understand how the 15% global minimum corporate tax may affect them and how to adapt domestic tax policy in response.

 By Allison Christians, Thomas Lassourd, Kudzai Mataba, Eniye Ogbebor, Alexandra Readhead, Stephen Shay, Zach Pouga Tinhaga on April 24, 2023